Crashed truck

 Role of Driver Behavior in Truck Accidents

-One critical factor contributing to the majority of truck accidents is the truck driver’s conduct.
+One critical factor contributing to most truck accident cases is the truck driver’s conduct.
 Accidents are often a consequence of various risky behaviors exhibited by drivers, which may include:

 • Operating a truck beyond its physical limits